noteflow-ai/A2UI/docs/a2ui_protocol.md

   "description": "A single message in the A2UI streaming UI protocol.
 Exactly ONE of the properties in this object must be set, corresponding to the specific message type.", "type": "object",
   "properties": {
+    "surfaceId": {
+      "type": "string",
+      "description": "An ID for the surface that the UI changes should be applied to.
+If this surface doesn't exist, it will be created.
+If this is not specified, the default surface will be used."
+    },
     "beginRendering": {
       "title": "BeginRendering Message",
       "description": "A schema for a BeginRendering message in the A2UI streaming UI protocol.
 This message signals that the UI can now be rendered and provides initial root component and styling information.",